ksobrenat32/notes/README.md

-# notes
+# Ksobrenatural's notes

-Some of my notes
+Some of my notes and useful commands.